SuLab/Applied-Bioinformatics/Configuration.md

 Type `python --version` in your terminal to confirm you have *v3.8.3* installed
 * In your Jupyter notebook, are you able to initiate a new R script?
 Y/N</br>
 Type `R --version` in your terminal to confirm you have *v4.0.2* installed
+* Did you make a Github account in the instance you don't already have one?
+Y/N <br>
+If not, follow the instructions [here](https://www.wikihow.com/Create-an-Account-on-GitHub) don't get caught up in the details after, we'll be covering that :)